antonioleal/myslackbuilds/README.md

 Management Unit (MMU) and the BIOS which supports CP/M 3.1.
 Inside the Emulator runs an original CP/M or a replacement of CP/M.

+# xapp
+xapp (library to provide applications to users in multiple DEs) This project gathers the components which are common to multiple GTK desktop environments (Cinnamon, MATE and Xfce) and required to implement cross-DE solutions.
+Is an optional dependecy for timeshift but is Notepad yet in SlackBuilds.org